chaoss/augur/Group12/README.md

 - Added our reflections on Sprint 2 and goals for Sprint 3

 ### Sprint 3
-- Created new documentation for setting up an Amazon EC2 instance for installing Augur in reStructuredText format
+- Created new documentation for setting up an Amazon EC2 instance for installing Augur in reStructuredText format, which can be found in the "dependencies" directory.
 - Added our reflections on Sprint 3 and goals for Sprint 4